dgwyer/server-side-render-x/README.md

-# New `<ServerSideRenderX />` Component
+# New Server Side Render Component
-Modification of the core &lt;ServerSideRender /> component for a better rendering experience.
+Introducing the `<ServerSideRenderX />` component as a direct replacement for the core `<ServerSideRenderX />` component.